cngo-github/translation-server/README.md

 ==========
 This program comes with an IRC plugin for XChat/Hexchat.
 This plugin was made using Python 3.0.
 If your client does not support Python 3.0, modifications will be needed to make the script operate correctly.
 The commands for the script are as follows:

-/ADDTR {user_nick} - Adds {user_nick} to the watch list for automatic translations.
+- /ADDTR {user_nick} - Adds {user_nick} to the watch list for automatic translations.

-/RMTR <user_nick> - Removes <user_nick> from the watch list for automatic translations.
+- /RMTR <user_nick> - Removes <user_nick> from the watch list for automatic translations.
-/ADDCHAN - Adds the current channel to the watch list.
+- /ADDCHAN - Adds the current channel to the watch list.
-/TRSEND <dest_lang> <text> - translates the <text> into the <dest_lang> language and sends the translation to the current channel.
+- /TRSEND <dest_lang> <text> - translates the <text> into the <dest_lang> language and sends the translation to the current channel.
-/TR <dest_lang> <text> - translates the <text> into the <desk_lang> language and prints it locally.
+- /TR <dest_lang> <text> - translates the <text> into the <desk_lang> language and prints it locally.
-/LSUSERS - prints the contents of the watch list for automatic translations to the screen locally.
+- /LSUSERS - prints the contents of the watch list for automatic translations to the screen locally.
-/TRINIT - reinitializes the plugin.
+- /TRINIT - reinitializes the plugin.
-/TRDISABLE - disables translations and prevents translations results from being read.
+- /TRDISABLE - disables translations and prevents translations results from being read.
+This functionality has not yet been implemented.

 License
 =======